cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## COSE Header Parameters Registry

 This document registers the following entries in the "COSE Header Parameters" registry under the "CBOR Object Signing and Encryption (COSE)" heading.
+The formatting and processing are the same as the corresponding x5chain and x5u defined in {{I-D.ietf-cose-x509}} except that the certificates are CBOR encoded instead of DER encoded.

 ~~~~~~~~~~~
 +-----------+-------+----------------+---------------------+